gitbush/london-boroughs/README.md

     - Leveraging d3.js to render charts in CSS-friendly SVG format.
 * <a href="http://square.github.io/crossfilter/" target="_blank">Crossfilter.js (version 1.3.12)</a>
     - A dependency of dc.js to provide linked filtering and aggregation of large datasets.
-* <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank">Javascript</a>
-    - All three charting libraries are based on Javascript.
 * <a href="https://github.com/d3/d3-queue" target="_blank">Queue.js (version 1.0.7)</a>
     - Used to load in csv and geoJson data
 * <a href="https://jquery.com/" target="_blank">Jquery (version 3.3.1)</a>